 Connector, to provide access to external applications for enhancing or transforming data.

 Table panel, to view data by Category or Relationship in a searchable tabular format.
-Enhanced Tables let you select, sort, edit, reformat, and then export the edited table.
+Enhanced Tables let you rename categories and relationships on the fly, select, sort, edit, reformat, and then export the data in the edited table.

-Layout panel, to modify and apply Force, Parametric,Geometric, and Tree layouts to all or part of your data.
+Layout panel, to apply Force, Parametric,Geometric, and Tree layouts to all or part of your data.

-Filter panel, to hide data by Node or Edge properties using multiple composable filters.
+Filter panel, to filter data by Node or Edge properties using multiple composable filters

 Algorithm panel, to run Path Finding, Centrality, and Community Detection graph algorithms and add the result to nodes or edges as a property value.